masato1122/Examples_QE/examples/band_structure2/README.md

 A few thing before starting the analysis
 -----------------------------------------

-1. Check if you have important files
+1. Check if you have properly got important files.

 ```
 $ ls ../pseudo